Growing Color: Natural Dyes from Plants

 Michel Garcia, botanist, chemist, dyer, and naturalist, is this year’s keynote speaker.
 Long recognized for his leading role in revitalizing the natural dye scene in France and world over, Michel is the founder of Couleur Garance in Lauris, France, and Le Jardin Conservatoire des Plants Tinctoriales (Botanical Garden of Dye Plants).
 His efforts have been pivotal in cultivating a greater understanding of natural dye history and teaching more sustainable adaptations for current practice.

-Click here for an overview of the conference and pre-conference events.
+Click here for an overview and working schedule of the conference.

-Special pre-conference events scheduled for Wednesday, March 7, include a demonstration on Indigo Application and a Tannin and Dye Plant Walk through the Garden with Michel Garcia.
-Click on the titles above for registration information.
-Register separately for the pre-conference and conference events.
+Pre-conference events scheduled for Wednesday, March 7, are sold out.
+Please contact us to be added to a wait list for the demonstration on Indigo Application with Michel Garcia and Catharine Ellis and the Tannin and Dye Plant Walk through the Garden with Michel Garcia and Clara Curtis.

 For more information, contact Beth Johnson, adult education coordinator, at firstname.lastname@example.org or call 828-665-2492 ext 222.